English folklore: Creatures

-A dragon is a giant winged reptile that breathes fire or poison and is usually associated with waterfalls.
-The dragon is also present in Chinese, Egyptian, Mesoamerican and many other mythologies of the world.
-In the cultures of India, they are found in the mythologies and folklore of Jainism, Hinduism, and Buddhism.
+Dragons are giant winged reptiles that breathe fire, poison and acid.
+They are usually associated with treasure rooms, waterfalls, and hollowed out tree stumps.

 A Wyvern is a smaller relative of dragons with two legs rather than four.
 It also has smaller wings and cannot breathe fire.

 The black dog is a creature which foreshadows calamity or causes it.
 It is a combination of Odysseus' Argos and Hades' Cerberus from Greek mythology, and Fenrir from Norse mythology.
 The first collection of sightings of the black dog around Great Britain, Ethel Rudkin's 1938 article reports that the dog has black fur, abnormally large eyes, and a huge body.
 The black dog is a common motif in folklore and appears in many traditional English stories and tales.
 They often denote death and misfortune close at hand and appear and disappear into thin air.

 A boggart is, depending on local or regional tradition, a malevolent genius loci inhabiting fields, marshes or other topographical features.
 The household boggart causes objects to disappear, milk to sour, and dogs to go lame.
 They can possess small animals, fields, churches, or houses so they can play tricks on the civilians with their chilling laugh.
 Always malevolent, the boggart will follow its family wherever they flee.
 In Northern England, at least, there was the belief that the boggart should never be named, for when the boggart was given a name, it could not be reasoned with nor persuaded, but would become uncontrollable and destructive.